pit00/run-vs-editor/README.md

 - By default the extention is enabled, you can toggle it using the command palette.
 Trigger the command palette (Ctrl / Cmd + Shift + P) -> Command Runner: Enable / Disable.

-- Once it is enabled, above every line that contains the symbols '$>' followed by a code snipped appears a button to execute the command, like:
+- Once it is enabled, above every line that contains the symbols '$>' followed by a code snipped appears a button to execute the command (or run the current line or nearest cursor line by `alt+j` key), like:
 ```
 $> `cursorDown`
 ```